jamesbray03/Rapid-Access/README.md

 4. Add a folder to this directory called 'Apps', move any app shortcut you will use here.
 6. Configure `UserCommands.ahk` by modifying keyboard shortcuts, URLs, and paths as needed. (use existing shortcuts as templates)
 7. Run the script by double-clicking the `Master.ahk` file or using a method of your choice.
+8. Adding a shortcut of the `Master.ahk` file to your startup is recommended

 ## Usage